 The fourth and last quadrant contains all those activities that do not contribute any value at all—the obvious time wasters.
 All the activities contained therein are nothing more than distractions; avoid them as much as you can.
 You should also try to eliminate all the items in this list, no matter how entertaining.

 - Surfing the Internet without purpose

 When using the Important-Urgent matrix it is recommended to try to maximize the time spent with quadrant II activities.
 This will allow you (in the long run) to reduce quadrant I activities, as many of them could have been quadrant II activities—if better planning had been implemented.

 The objective of using the time management matrix is to question whether a certain activity brings you closer to your goals or not.
 If this is the case, these responsibilities need to be prioritized over those tasks that might demand your time but do not contribute to your goals.
 Delay activities that do not contribute any significant output until more important tasks are finished.

 Covey’s time management grid has many possible applications, two of which will be explained in the following.

 The time matrix can be applied as a tool that allows you to reprioritize the importance and urgency of your current and upcoming tasks.
 By sorting the tasks and responsibilities into the appropriate grid you will be able to quickly identify activities that need your immediate attention.

 One week assessments

 The second approach of using the time management matrix requires a weekly assessment.
 You will need six blank copies of the matrix, five for each workday and one for your weekly assessment.
-At the end of each workday you list all tasks and responsibilities and the amount of time spent.
-At the end of the week you summarize the five days of your week in one matrix.
-Make sure to summarize the amount of time spent with a given task.
+At the end of each workday, you list all tasks and responsibilities and the amount of time spent.
+At the end of the week, you summarize the five days of your week in one matrix.
+Make sure to summarize the amount of time spent on a given task.